Ontario’s doctors, province returning to bargaining table following OMA resignations

 The OMA has been threatening to launch unspecified job action against the government, but it is not clear what will happen now that talks are back on.

-A spokeswoman for the OMA declined to answer questions about job action, providing instead an e-mailed statement applauding the premier’s “change in approach,” and promising that the physician services agreement will not be dealt with until binding arbitration is in place.
+A spokeswoman for the OMA declined to answer questions about job action, providing instead an e-mailed statement applauding the Premier’s “change in approach” and promising that the physician-services agreement will not be dealt with until binding arbitration is in place.

-In a message to members Thursday announcing the creation of a new five-member negotiating committee, the OMA promised the new team would reflect “the changing dynamics of the OMA.”
+In a message to members Thursday announcing the creation of a new, five-member negotiating committee, the OMA promised the new team would reflect “the changing dynamics of the OMA.”

 “The Committee also represents the diverse views, both negative and positive, of our membership with respect to the last tentative Physician Services Agreement (PSA),” the notice said.